OpenGammaProject/Open-Gamma-Detector/README.md

 ## Software

 The software aims to be as simple as possible to understand and maintain.
-To achieve this I decided to use an off-the-shelf microcontroller - the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+To achieve this I decided to use an off-the-shelf microcontroller - the [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/).
 This board can be programmed with the Arduino IDE over micro-USB and is powerful (dual core, fast ADC, plenty of memory, ...) enough for the purpose and also exceptionally cheap.

-To program the Pico and/or play around with the firmware, head to the [software directory](/software/).
+To program the Pico 2 and/or play around with the firmware, head to the [software directory](/software/).
 There you will also find documentation on the serial interface (!), display support, and much more.

 ## Troubleshooting and FAQ